-Sign up now to receive action alerts and stay up-to-date with opportunities to join our digital campaigns, contact your Members of Congress on crucial young farmer issues, and attend virtual lobby days.
+Sign up now to receive action alerts and stay up-to-date on opportunities to join our COVID-19 digital campaigns.

-Our statement on COVID-19 and its impacts on young farmers
+Our statement on COVID-19 and its impacts on our work

 The coronavirus will continue to cause major disruptions to the food system.
 For many small and independent farms, closing down is not financially feasible and a slow season can spell disaster.
 We are seeing worrying signs that COVID-19 will have a material and lasting impact on this season.
 Many farmers markets across the country are making the informed, yet difficult decision to close or significantly delay opening.
 Necessary measures to contain the spread of disease have resulted in restaurant closures and the loss of important revenue from wholesale accounts.
 We can’t underestimate the challenge these closures pose to the majority of the farmers in our coalition who provide food directly to consumers in their communities.

 We know the impacts of COVID-19 extend well beyond the market and are creating hardships in all of our communities.
 We know how many of our community members rely on access to the produce our farmers grow, and we fear the impacts on our food supply and the 10% of our population who are food insecure.
 We know how this public health crisis will compound the vulnerabilities endured by our nation’s farm workers and food service workers.
 Our farming communities struggle to afford and receive adequate health care; they now risk additional health care costs and the threat of medical facilities stressed beyond capacity, especially in underserved or rural communities.
 School closures are limiting free meal options for children that rely on them and creating difficult childcare situations for many families.
 Many in our coalition also rely on off-farm jobs for supplemental income, which have been impacted as many restaurants and other businesses temporarily shutter.